Monster High: The Movie: Plot

-The next day while feeling she's putting everyone at risk, Clawdeen leaves the school.
-Draculaura and Frankie find her and convince her to return, saying they will help her no matter what.
-On Founder's Day, the group discovers that Clawdeen's transformed human hand can open Hyde's lab; although the space appears to simply be an ogre's tomb, they find Hyde's lab and formula behind a hidden door.
-Clawdeen almost drinks the formula, but stops, reluctant about giving up her "other half".
-Suddenly, Mr. Komos appears, revealing he is also half-human and telling Clawdeen that giving up on yourself isn't the answer.
-When she gives him the formula, Komos drinks it instead, revealing that he is Hyde's son himself and that he seeks to avenge his father's death by destroying Monster High.
+The next day, feeling she's putting everyone at risk, Clawdeen leaves the school.
+Draculaura and Frankie follow and convince her to return, promising to help her no matter what.
+On Founder's Day, they discover Clawdeen's transformed human hand can open Hyde's lab.
+Initially it seems to simply be an ogre's tomb, but they find Hyde's lab and formula behind a hidden door.

+Clawdeen almost drinks the formula, but is reluctant to give up her human half.
+Suddenly, Mr. Komos appears, revealing he is also part human and telling her that giving up on yourself isn't the answer.
+When she hands it to him, he drinks it instead.
+Revealing he is Hyde's son, Komos seeks to avenge his father's death by destroying Monster High.

-Komos transforms into a full-blooded monster with the ability to absorb a monster's powers, taking Draculaura's powers first.
-After locking Komos in the lab, Clawdeen, Frankie and Draculaura call Cleo for help, who arrives with Lagoona, Deuce, Ghoulia and Heath.
-Komos escapes and steals Deuce's powers next, transforming Deuce into stone; Clawdeen, heartbroken, transforms into a full human, much to the teenagers' shock.
-Clawdeen uses Cleo's phone to make Mr. Komos look at his own reflection, petrifying him and returning Draculaura and Deuce's powers.
-Bloodgood, Dracula, and the Monster High Council arrive in time to discover both Komos' intentions and Clawdeen's secret.
+Komos transforms into a full-blooded monster who can absorb monsters' powers, taking Draculaura's first.
+After locking him in the lab, Clawdeen, Frankie and Draculaura call Cleo for help, who arrives with Lagoona, Deuce, Ghoulia, Abbey and Heath.
+Komos escapes and steals Deuce's powers next, transforming Deuce into stone; Clawdeen, heartbroken, transforms into a full human, to everyone's shock.
+Clawdeen uses Cleo's phone to make Mr. Komos see his own reflection, petrifying him and returning Draculaura and Deuce's powers.
+Bloodgood, Dracula, and the Monster High Council arrive in time, discovering both Komos' intentions and Clawdeen's secret.

-The next day, Apollo arrives to pick up Clawdeen so they can return to the human world.
-To both their surprise, Headmistress Bloodgood reveals that she's not expelling Clawdeen because of her "true monster heart" and Dracula states that the school's charter is being rewritten to acknowledge that not all humans are bad.
-The monsters welcome Clawdeen as their first official human-blooded student, Dracula allows Draculaura to practice witchcraft, and Deuce runs for student council.
-Clawdeen is celebrated by Dracula, Apollo, and all of the students.
+The next day, Apollo arrives to take Clawdeen back to the human world.
+Headmistress Bloodgood surprises them by stating that she's not expelling her because of her "true monster heart" and Dracula states they are rewriting the school's charter to acknowledge that not all humans are bad.
+Clawdeen is welcomed as their first official human-blooded student, Dracula allows Draculaura to practice witchcraft, and Deuce runs for student council.
+Clawdeen is celebrated by everyone.

-In a pre-credits scene, in an unknown place, a witch watches through a crystal ball and instructs her minions to bring Draculaura to her, foreshadowing the events of Monster High 2.
+In an unknown place, a witch watches through a crystal ball and instructs her minions to bring Draculaura to her so they can use her to end the war between witches and vampires.